shinji333/shinji333.github.io/README.md

-# shinji333.github.io
 Samuel Gian Sotaso

 > **LG: ARROWSMITH**

 **FAVORITE BANDS**
 - The Cure

+  The Cure are an English rock band formed in 1978 in Crawley, West Sussex.
+ Throughout numerous lineup
+changes since the band's formation, guitarist, lead                vocalist, and songwriter Robert Smith has remained the only constant member.

-            Some of my favorite songs of them.
+   *Here's some of my favorite songs of them.*

     1. [A Letter To Elise](https://open.spotify.com/track/7mEGddVRDdESAibWOnbXoA?si=e6a06b4efcf24407)